 5) Explore the farms

 If you want to commune with nature and taste some good, old, produce, you should go visit the Old Time Christmas Tree Farm and Atkinson Farms, where you can pick your strawberries when it is in season or explore other produce that is grown on the immense 100-acre farm.
+These kid-friendly places are a huge draw for families from all over Spring.

 6) Enjoy the outdoors at the Spring Creek Greenway